Going Minimal: Step 1 Minimalist Closet

 Step 4: Start building your new wardrobe.

 We’ll pick up with step 4 next Tuesday.
+You can see the next step by clicking HERE.
 I’ll share how easy it was to put together my 30 piece wardrobe and why it is saving me tons of time.
 I’ll share my inspiration photo with you.
 The photo that got the whole ball rolling.

 So, are you in?
 Are you going to try a minimal wardrobe?
 If so, sort this weekend and we’ll pick back up on Tuesday to take it across the finish line.